 Another valuable type of car accident evidence is video footage.
-Video footage gives accurate information of exactly what happened at the time of your crash, who did what, and what the immediate results were.
+Video footage gives accurate information on exactly what happened at the time of your crash, who did what, and what the immediate results were.

 However, obtaining video footage can be challenging.
 First, you must identify whether any video footage exists, and if so, to whom it belongs.
 Then you must get hold of the video footage to present it as evidence in your car accident lawsuit.

-Many businesses have cameras on their stores.
+Many businesses have cameras in their stores.
 If your car accident happened near such stores, you should check with them to see if they have any footage of the crash.
 If the collision occurred in an intersection, traffic control cameras might have captured it.
 In some cases, an individual may have recorded the accident on a smartphone.
 A car accident attorney can help you track down potential video footage of your accident to present as evidence in a car accident lawsuit.

 Call Ponton Law Today